giaccone/yatap/README.md

 <p align="center">
 <img src="./img/example_plot.png" width="600">
 <br>
-    <em>Fig.9 - example of use.</em>
+    <em>Fig.11 - example of use.</em>
 </p>

-Not that the same output can be obtaned writing a file (use whatever text editor) and listing all the command the in the file.
+Not that the same output can be obtained writing a file (use whatever text editor) and listing all the command the in the file.

 We can use vscodium that can be installed with this procedure:
 ```bash